-In addition, you'll want to use guest images (when applicable) and brand images as one way to promote and repurpose your podcast content.
+You will want to use guest images (when applicable) and other branded images as part or promoting and repurposing your podcast content.

-Show notes, another part of your content, include the title of the episode, the show summary, and an episode summary.
-Some people also publish a complete transcription as well.
+Show notes include the title of the episode, the show summary, and an episode summary.
+Some people also include a complete transcription as well.